GasBuddy for Android: Finding Cheaper Fuel on the Road

 Is GasBuddy free to use on Android?

 Yes.
-The core app is completely free, including the map, price search, and Android Auto support.
-It is funded by ads and an optional payment card, so you will see the occasional banner or full screen advert.
-In our testing we never hit a paywall for the features that matter, namely finding and navigating to cheaper fuel.
+The core app is free, including the map, price search, trip cost estimate, and rewards.
+It is funded by ads and an optional payment card, so you will see the occasional banner or full screen advert, and there is no paid ad-free tier we could find.
+In our testing we never hit a paywall for the features that matter, namely finding and routing to cheaper fuel.

 How accurate are the gas prices in the app?

 It depends on where you are.
 Prices come from drivers reporting them at the pump, so in cities and along busy highways the data stays fresh and reliable.
-In quieter rural spots with fewer contributors, a listed price can be hours or days old.
-We treated the numbers as a strong guide and rarely found them wildly off in well traveled areas.
+In quieter rural spots with fewer contributors, a listed price can be hours or days old, and we did see that happen on a quiet route.
+Each station card shows when the price was last reported, so check that timestamp before you trust a number.